emqx/emqx-exporter/examples/k8s/README.md

 ```

 ## Load Grafana Templates
-Import all [templates](../../config/grafana-template) to your grafana, then browse the dashboard EMQX and enjoy yourself!
+Import all [templates](../../config/grafana-template) to your Grafana, then browse the dashboard EMQX and enjoy yourself!